ibm-cloud-docs/vpc/cbr.md

 You can use the value of `Trace ID` or `Reference ID` to search in your {{site.data.keyword.logs_full_notm}} instance for the events that are generated by the context-based restrictions service.
 The `requestData.environment` section shows the source IP address of the call and other information that you can use to verify why the authorization was denied.
 The `requestData.action` and `requestData.resource` fields can be used determine which underlying resource was denied access.

-The following is an example context-based restriction event.
-Some fields have been removed to improve readability.
+The following example is a context-based restriction event.
+Some fields were removed to improve readability.

 ```json
 {